What is the Average Collection Period?

 It means that Company ABC’s average collection period for the year is about 46 days.
 It is slightly high when you consider that most companies try to collect payments within 30 days.

 For the company, its average collection period figure can mean a few things.
 It may mean that the company isn’t as efficient as it needs to be when staying on top of collecting accounts receivable.
-The figure can also, however, represent that the company offers more flexible payment terms when it comes to outstanding payments.
+However, the figure can also represent that the company offers more flexible payment terms when it comes to outstanding payments.

 CFI offers the Certified Banking & Credit Analyst (CBCA)™ certification program for those looking to take their careers to the next level.
 To keep learning and developing your knowledge base, please explore the additional relevant resources below: